 - A course on an ancient author in which work of an historical nature is submitted to fulfill the course-requirements will be permitted to count towards the ancient history requirement.

 7. Other fields (Medieval Latin, Byzantine Greek, Modern Greek, Classical Philosophy, epigraphy, numismatics, palaeography, papyrology; other relevant fields with permission of the graduate committee).
-Candidates must pass one half-course in any one of these areas, or a second half-course either in Greek or Roman history or in classical archaeology.
+Candidates must pass one course in any one of these areas, or a second course either in Greek or Roman history or in classical archaeology.
 This requirement must be met before the PhD is conferred.